 Need a report that reflects how COVID-19 has impacted this market and its growth?

-Key Market Trends
+US Solar Energy Market Trends

 Solar Photovoltaic (PV) Expected to Dominate the Market